 Review: Octopus AIM VCT and Octopus AIM VCT 2

-- Access to a maturing portfolio of around 70 AIM companies
+- Access to a maturing portfolio of more than 70 AIM companies

 - 5% annual dividend target (variable, not guaranteed)